 Are you a homeowner?
 Are you worried about annual maintenance of big appliances like your hot water system?

-One thing is for sure, you don't want your hot water unit to go out of service when you need it the most, so follow our four top tips for maintaining the health of your water heater, and then rest easy the rest of the year.
+One thing is for sure, you don't want your hot water system to go out of service when you need it the most, so follow our four top tips for maintaining the health of your water heater, and then rest easy the rest of the year.

 It may feel like a pain at first, but it will be worth it in the end.
-You'll need to drain your hot water unit at least once a year.
+You'll need to drain your hot water system at least once a year.
 Remember that you are draining hot water, so make sure it's not draining on your lawn.
 You can drain your water heater with a large bucket (5 gallons at least) or with a garden hose.

 After the tank is empty, inspect it for dirt and debris and remove any you see by completing what is known as a "full flush."
 Turn down the water temperature, allow all the water to drain, then turn the water back on slowly to allow any lingering dirt to flush out of the tank.